tushar-Ruhela/Sociallinkprofile/README.md

-# Frontend Mentor - Social links profile solution
+## Social links profile solution
 welcome to our website and i hope all give best feedback to my website.
-In this website we will create a  social link profile of anyone. this webpage have social links .
+In this website i will create a  social link profile of any person. this webpage have social links the person